ViniciusPortugal-dev/Sales-Tax-Exercise/Sales-Taxes/README.md

 To run the program, simply compile and run the Main.java file using the following commands:
 `javac Main.java
 java Main`
+And install the maven dependencies, with the command `mvn clean install`

 ## Testing